-The performance of this kit has been tested with a variety of samples; however, it is possible that high levels of interfering substances may cause variation in assav results.
+The kit's performance has been tested with a variety of samples; however, it is possible that high levels of interfering substances may cause variation in assay results.

 Allow all reagents to warm to room temperature for at least 30 minutes before opening.